-All auditions for musical theatre, theatre and dance will be accepted digitally.
-There will be no in-person auditions until further notice.
+All auditions for musical theatre, theatre and dance will be accepted digitally or in person at an official admissions open house date.

 All audition material should be submitted using your SpartanStart Portal (you will receive access to your SpartanStart Portal once you apply to UT).